 If you’re a traveler or like to take your studio with you wherever you go, you will absolutely love the Lenovo Yoga Book.
 Drawing tablets are not known for being light, so Lenovo introduced this model as the thinnest and lightest two-in-one tablet on the market.
 It weighs less than two pounds and comes with a super-light, battery-free stylus, so you can easily take it with you on your travels and use it for everything from staying in touch with clients and surfing the web to, of course, drawing.
 For $395, it should definitely be on your radar.

-Once you’ve chosen your new drawing tablet, you’ll be ready to start uploading your best illustrations to your online portfolio!
+Once you’ve chosen your new drawing tablet, you’ll be ready to start uploading your best illustrations to your online portfolio website!
 If you don’t have one yet, don’t sweat it, it’s easier than ever to build one.

 First, check out our list of 20 incredible illustration portfolios to get inspired.
 Then, use a website builder to create a professional-looking site within minutes.
 Make sure you choose one that has a built-in online store, so that you can put prints of your illustrations up for sale.
 This gives fans a way to support you, and is a great way to make extra cash from your site.